The Masonic Grand Lodge of the Order of Illuminati for Germany

 Sooner than one might have thought, an era of storm and stress arrived for the new organization.
 From outside came accusations that the Masonic Grand Lodge for Germany had been “smuggled” into the Illuminati Order as an illicit and defective lodge; that the Grand Lodge was, in point of fact, still under the rulership of the Illuminati Order.
 Inside the group suspicions arose against the genuineness of Prince Lebauche of Bazeille’s warrant, which had been entrusted to the safekeeping of the Ludwig Craft Lodge.
 Reuss relieved his friend Engel of his offices there, explaining that the Grand Lodge for Germany was independent; this took place on 3 July 1901.

-The division between Reuss and Engel soon started acting as a drawback, paralyzing the activities of the Lodge members.
-Reuss appeared there with a new Masonic ‘landmark’ in the form of a Swedenborg Rite charter from John Yarker of Manchester, and used it to constitute ‘Zum heiligen Gral’ [Holy Grail] Lodge and Temple No. 15 in Berlin.
+The division between Reuss and Engel soon had a paralysing effect on the activities of the lodge members.
+Reuss appeared there with a new Masonic patent — a Swedenborg Rite charter from John Yarker of Manchester — and used it to constitute ‘Zum heiligen Gral’ [Holy Grail] Lodge and Temple No. 15 in Berlin.
 The members of the Grand Lodge for Germany soon joined this new institution, with which the Grand Lodge ceased operations — with some reluctance — as this previously unknown Swedenborg Rite seemed to be little more than a fantasy to its members.

 The Sanctuary and Grand Lodge of the Swedenborg Rite for Great Britain and Ireland was founded according to the constituting document of the “Sovereign Sanctuary of Ancient and Primitive Masonry in and for the Continent of America”, by its Grand Master-General Harry J. Seymour on 3 June 1872, and was established in London on 8 October 1872 with John Yarker as its Grand Master-General.
 The American sanctuary derived its own foundation from the French Grand Orient, being entry number 28911 of 2nd September 1862 in that body’s register.

-Any Mason in good standing who had gained his Master’s degree was permitted to affiliate to ‘Zum heilgen Gral’ Lodge and Temple to receive the higher degrees, if his own lodge did not confer them; thus the Swedenborg Rite was, or so it was claimed, an augmentation of the German Masonic system as it had hitherto existed.
-It provided knowledge of the complete degrees of Egyptian Masonry, dividing into three grades the degree of Enlightened, Exalted and Perfect Freemasonic Master, which comprised degrees 4-18 and 80 of the Ancient and Accepted Scottish Rite.
+Any Mason in good standing who had gained his Master’s degree was permitted to affiliate to ‘Zum heilgen Gral’ Lodge and Temple to receive the higher degrees, without demitting from his own lodge; thus the Swedenborg Rite was, or so it was claimed, an augmentation of the German Masonic system as it had hitherto existed.
+It provided knowledge of the complete degrees of Egyptian Masonry, dividing into three grades the degree of Enlightened, Exalted and Perfect Masonic Master, which comprised degrees 4-18 and 80 of the Ancient and Accepted Scottish Rite.
 The Rosicrucian grade and the degree of Elect of the Grail formed the conclusion of the entire system.

-Since insofar as it was brought into practice the Swedenborg Rite had no jurisdiction over the Craft degrees, and had no exact relationship to Craft Masonry in either England or America, its members could never depend on being accepted by other German Masons.
-Reuss thus promoted it as if its charter did represent a recognised body to the members, and particularly to Dr. Kellner of Vienna, the well-known occultist and Mason.
+Since the Swedenborg Rite had, as became known, no jurisdiction over the Craft degrees, and had no exact relationship to Craft Masonry in either England or America, its members could never depend on being accepted by other German Masons. the members — especially the well-known Viennese occultist and Mason Dr. Kellner — therefore pressed Reuss to bring them the patent of a recognised body.

-Subsequently on 24 September 1902 the Sovereign Sanctuary of the Ancient and Primitive Rite for Great Britain furnished Reuss with a charter granting German rights to found Lodges, Chapters, etc., up to to the 33rd degree of the Scottish Rite, the 90th degree of the Misraim Rite, the 95th degree of Memphis, and to confer all grades from 1 to 95.
+Subsequently on 24 September 1902 the Sovereign Sanctuary of the Ancient and Primitive Rite for Great Britain furnished Reuss with a charter granting him the right in Germany to found Lodges, Chapters, etc., up to the 33rd degree of the Scottish Rite, the 90th degree of the Misraim Rite, the 95th degree of Memphis, and to confer all grades from 1 to 95.

 “At the request of a number of Bro.
 Freemasons, our Most Illuminated and Most Worshipful Bro.
-John Yarker, 33°, 90°, 96°, Sovereign Grand Master General in and for the United Kingdom of Great Britain and Ireland, in the name of the Grand Orient of the Scottish 33° Rite of the Ancient and Accepted Freemasons (Cerneau – New York 1807) and of the Sovereign Sanctuary of the Ancient and Primitive Rite of Memphis and the Egyptian Rite of Misraim, has resolved to introduce this system, which has previously not existed in Germany, and has granted to Bros.
-Dr. Franz Hartmann 33°, 95° (formerly of ‘Pilgrim’ Lodge No. 238, London) and Theodor Reuss 33°, 95° (formerly of ‘Pilgrim’ Lodge No. 238, London) and their fellow Bros., a charter for the constitution of a Grand Orient and Sovereign Sanctuary of the Rites for the German Empire.”
+John Yarker, 33°, 90°, 96°, Sovereign Grand Master-General in and for the United Kingdom of Great Britain and Ireland, in the name of the Grand Orient of the Scottish 33° Rite of the Ancient and Accepted Freemasons (Cerneau – New York 1807) and of the Sovereign Sanctuary of the Ancient and Primitive Rite of Memphis and the Egyptian Rite of Misraim, has resolved to introduce these systems, which had not previously existed in Germany, and has granted to Bros.
+Dr. Franz Hartmann 33°, 95° (formerly of Washington No. 12, Georgetown, America), Heinrich Klein 33°, 95° (formerly of Pilgrim No. 238, London), and Theodor Reuss 33°, 96° (formerly of ‘Pilgrim’ Lodge No. 238, London) and their fellow Bros., a charter for the constitution of a Grand Orient and Sovereign Sanctuary of the Rite for the German Empire.”

 According to this charter, the Sovereign Sanctuary for the German Empire and the German Grand Orient was empowered to found, accept and consecrate Masonic Lodges throughout Germany, to work the entirety of degrees from the first or Apprentice Grade (1°) to the last, that of Grand Inspector-General and Grand Conservator (33°-95°), and to initiate and advance candidates.

 On 11th November 1902, at the Lodge rooms of the ‘Zum heiligen Gral’ Swedenborg Lodge, the swearing-in to the Sovereign Sanctuary and Grand Orient in and for the United Kingdom of Great Britain and Ireland, of the Grand Master-General in and for the German Empire, took place in the presence of many brothers from Berlin and elsewhere.
-After the opening festivities, Reuss first gave a review of the events of the previous days and years, and particularly of the results which had led to what was now being confirmed and celebrated.
+After the festive assembly had been opened, Reuss first gave a review of the events of the previous days and years, and particularly of the results which had led to what was now being confirmed and celebrated.
 Reuss explained that the ‘Ludwig’ Grand Mother Lodge and all the Craft Lodges founded through it had been dissolved, and that all its associated and established rights were now void.
 As a sign of this dissolution and their break with the past, all the Grand Officers and other officers removed the symbols of their particular offices.
 Hereupon Reuss presented the English constituting Warrant and a message from the Sovereign Grand Master-General for Great Britain and Ireland, Br.
-John Yarker 33°, 90°, 96°, which conveyed in Masonic terms his warmest gratitude to the assembly.
+John Yarker 33°, 90°, 96°, for which the assembly expressed its warmest thanks in Masonic fashion.

 Having taken his oath, the new Grand Master-General proclaimed that the Grand Orient and Sovereign Sanctuary in and for the German Empire had already been recognised and signed treaties of mutual friendship with the following Masonic bodies: the Sovereign Grand Orient 33° of Italy in Naples and Palermo; Sovereign Symbolic Grand Lodge of Spain and Sovereign Grand Council-General 33° of Iberia in Madrid; Sovereign Sanctuary and Grand Orient 33° of Romania in Bucharest; and the Grand Orient and Symbolic Grand Lodge of Argentina in Buenos Aires.